Chiropractors - 29-1011.00

 • Obtain and record patients' medical histories.

-• Suggest and apply the use of supports such as straps, tapes, bandages, and braces if necessary.
+• Suggest and apply the use of supports such as straps, tapes, bandages, or braces if necessary.

 Detailed Work Activities